lgwarlick/CloudFormation/README.md

 Very simplistic, though I did use parameters here without fully understanding their impact.
 This sets up a VPC and an IGW then attaches the the IGW to the VPC.
 My thought process here was that this would likely be the foundational design for many projects and was a good education that resources can be descrete or actions.

 ### Project 2
+Building upon the work of the first template, this one creates a subnet, instance, and security group within the VPC.
+The design isn't particularly realistic as the instance is deployed to a private subnet without a public subnet or NAT gateway included.
+It was more an exercise in making sure I had the syntax down for deploying those new resources.

 ### Project 3:
 Started to learn that as I add more resources to templates I would need to change my naming conventions.
 The "projectWhatever" prefix was firstly redundant, and secondly unnecessary clutter.
 This one invovles a private subnet holding an EC2 instance and a public subnet with a NAT gateway.
 The goal was to practice creating a set-up that would allow outbound traffic from the private EC2 instance.
 I had to add EC2InstanceConnect to test this as that endpoint is necessary to have an instance connection to a EC2 instance that doesn't have a private IP address.